Break Down Technical Barriers: Youdao Opens Full Source Code for "Ziyue 4" Dual-Core Engine, Hard-Rebuilding Chain-of-Thought to Cut Deployment Costs

 Visual Math & Physics Reasoning Now Industry-Leading at Its Scale

 Alongside the multimodal model, Youdao has also open-sourced ZiYue-4’s text-to-speech (TTS) engine.
-Built on a “speech encoder + LLM” architecture, it’s designed specifically for developers and content creators—delivering accessible voice cloning and expressive speech synthesis.
+Built on a “speech encoder + LLM” architecture, it’s designed specifically for developers and content creators—offering accessible voice cloning and expressive speech synthesis.

 Translation Model Deeply Refactored: 80% Faster Inference

-Even more significantly, under real-world high-frequency, high-concurrency business conditions, the new-generation translation model achieves an 80% improvement in overall inference speed.
+Even more significantly, under real-world high-frequency, high-concurrency business conditions, the new translation model achieves an 80% improvement in overall inference speed.
 This means it’s not just more accurate—it’s also production-ready for enterprise-grade systems requiring large-scale, multi-scenario deployments.

 What This Upgrade Means for the Industry